AI Tools for Kids With Special Needs: Real Helpers (and Real Limits)

 End-of-lesson check

-What is the core idea behind "AI Tools for Kids With Special Needs: Real Helpers (and Real Limits)"?
+What is the main idea of "AI Tools for Kids With Special Needs: Real Helpers (and Real Limits)"?

-Which term best describes a foundational idea in "AI Tools for Kids With Special Needs: Real Helpers (and Real Limits)"?
+Which concept is most central to "AI Tools for Kids With Special Needs: Real Helpers (and Real Limits)"?

 accessibility